simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-12-17
+<br />**Date image released:**  2023-12-19
 <br />**This image is owned by:**
-Hongyang Luo
+Steven Powell

-<br />**Title of the image:**  Geminids over China's Nianhu Lake
+<br />**Title of the image:**  NGC 1499: The California Nebula
-<br />**Description for the image:**  Where are all of these meteors coming from?
-In terms of direction on the sky, the pointed answer is the constellation of Gemini.
-That is why the major meteor shower in December is known as the Geminids -- because shower meteors all appear to come from a radiant toward Gemini.
-Three dimensionally, however, sand-sized debris expelled from the unusual asteroid 3200 Phaethon follows a well-defined orbit about our Sun, and the part of the orbit that approaches Earth is superposed in front of the constellation of Gemini.
-Therefore, when Earth crosses this orbit, the radiant point of falling debris appears in Gemini.
-Featured here is a composite of many images taken a few days ago through dark skies from Nianhu Lake in China.
-Over 100 bright meteor streaks from the Geminids meteor shower are visible.
-APOD Year in Review (2023): RJN's Night Sky Network Lecture
+<br />**Description for the image:**  Could Queen Calafia's mythical island exist in space?
+Perhaps not, but by chance the outline of this molecular space cloud echoes the outline of the state of California, USA.
+Our Sun has its home within the Milky Way's Orion Arm, only about 1,000 light-years from the California Nebula.
+Also known as NGC 1499, the classic emission nebula is around 100 light-years long.
+On the featured image, the most prominent glow of the California Nebula is the red light characteristic of hydrogen atoms recombining with long lost electrons, stripped away (ionized) by energetic starlight.
+The star most likely providing the energetic starlight that ionizes much of the nebular gas is the bright, hot, bluish Xi Persei just to the right of the nebula.
+A regular target for astrophotographers, the California Nebula can be spotted with a wide-field telescope under a dark sky toward the constellation of Perseus, not far from the Pleiades.
+Explore Your Universe: Random APOD Generator
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/Geminids_Hongyang_3840.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/CalNeb_Powell_3923.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).